 Enter the number of times you will allow a user to insert cash and then press the cancel button to get change.
 A zero will always allow the user to make change.
+Version 2.010 or later.

-5.8.10 Bill acceptor tamper level
+5.10.10Bill acceptor tamper level

-acceptor tamper ←low→
+acceptor tamper

-- low Only bill acceptor detection will be used.
+- $\leftarrow low \rightarrow$ - low Only bill acceptor detection will be used.
 If the bill acceptor detects a possible stringing attempt it will not issue credit.
 The System Controller will ignore all MDB codes that may indicate a possible stringing attempt. - medium The controller will ignore MDB codes that may indicate a possible stringing attempt only when there are no credits.
-If there are credits or a payout is in progress, the machine will shut down with a bill acceptor error. - high The controller will go offline if any MDB codes indicate a possible stringing attempt is being made.
+If there are credits or a payout is in progress, the machine will shut down with a bill acceptor error. - high The controller will go offline if any MDB codes indicate a possible stringing attempt is • being made.
 The machine will shut down with a bill acceptor error.
 No further transactions will occur until the machine is reset.
 Note: This will cause a tamper if a customer tries to insert a second bill before the first bill acceptance cycle is complete.